debdattasarkar/DSA/1. Arrays/87. (H) Smallest range in K lists/README.md

 ---

-Let me know if you'd like a Python or C++ implementation, or help visualizing the range computation using heaps.

 Here's the full explanation, dry run, and code implementations (Python, C++, JavaScript) for the **"Smallest Range in K Lists"** problem.

 ---